moviepilot/ubuntu-with-git-and-docker-for-circleci-2.0/README.md

 # ubuntu-with-git-and-docker-for-circleci-2.0

-A base image to run tests on CircleCI's 2.0 docker executor type
+A base image to run tests on CircleCI's 2.0 docker executor type with

+- wget
+- curl
+- git
+- ssh
+- docker
+- docker-compose